hashimsayed0/TransformNet/README.md

    - To run the project with 8 rotations for example, use: `python main.py -t rotation -n 8`

 ### Note
-Models, training logs and plots will be saved in experiments folder after the program runs successfully
+Models, training logs and plots will be saved in experiments folder once the program runs successfully

 ## Dataset
 The code uses CIFAR-10 dataset from keras datasets.
 So you don't have to download the dataset yourself.